marci-pires/WikiHadatac/Installing-for-Linux-(Production).md

 Open your browser to verify if the SOLR installations were successful
 * Open another tab with the url: [http://localhost:8983/solr/](http://localhost:8983/solr/)

-## Step 4: Running HADatAc
+## Step 4: Deploy HADatAc

 Go back to terminal, and go to your installation folder by typing the following, after making sure that you replace the `(your hadatac installation directory)` by your actual hatadac installation directory:

-     cd (your hadatac installation directory)
+     cd

 Now type the following:

-     sbt

-Note:Navigate to the hadatac folder using cd in the terminal window, before typing sbt This step will take a long time the first time.

-In the terminal window you should see `[hadatac]`
-In the terminal window type:

-     run

-Wait for confirmation message that the project is running.
+     ./deploy_hadatac.sh

 Browser open hadatac
 url: [http://localhost:9000/hadatac/](http://localhost:9000/hadatac/)

 Wait for page to open, it will take a while.

-If you are installing hadatac on the server, you would also want to do the proxy setting go to the apache folder on your server, for example:
+Finally, we need to setup the proxy configuration

      cd etc/apache2